hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 replicated storage), allowing for rapid recovery or failover.

 If you require or desire to define storage externally and independently, you can choose the *External Services* operational mode.
 This is a more complicated implementation in VMware that requires you to independently manage other services which will not be detailed in this document.
-You will need to deploy S3-compatible storage either by connecting to a true AWS S3 bucket or by using a compatible alternative on-prem solution [such as ceph](http://ceph.com/).
+You will need to deploy S3-compatible storage either by connecting to a true AWS S3 bucket or by using a compatible alternative on-prem solution, such as [Ceph](https://ceph.com/).
 You will also need to deploy and separately manage an external Postgres database on an additional server or servers.

 Some additional information about the *External Services* option can be found at the end of this document.